saitaiky/notebook/docs/docs/cloud-computing/aws/database/dynamoDB.md

 ## Feature

+### DynamoDB Stream for a hybrid solution

+DynamoDB can take advantage of DynamoDB Streams and AWS Lambda to integrate seamlessly with one or more existing relational database systems.
+To check what 3 steps to be implemented, check this blog [Best practices for implementing a hybrid database system](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/bp-hybrid.html#bp-hybrid-problems)

 ### Conditional writes

 DynamoDB optionally supports conditional writes for write operations (PutItem, UpdateItem, DeleteItem).
 A conditional write succeeds only if the item attributes meet one or more expected conditions.
 Otherwise, it returns an error.